creindle/creindle.github.io/essays/meteor-gotchas.md

 Eventually, I was able to fix this by placing the image source in a different area!

 ## One Meteor Problem That You Still Need To Fix
 The problem that still bothers me to this day is one that many students have; the build portion of Meteor runs very slowly.
 This is an issue that bothers me because, when they're surprised at how quickly I finish the class exercises and ask me how I do it, I simply tell them that I have a new laptop.
+This answer dissatisfies me because I do not feel that I truly understand the issues that the students have.
+This is still one that I would need to search for answers for.

 ## Final Note
+I would also love to be knowledgeable in the details of the installation processes on these systems: Linux, Windows, and Mac.